Get THE RACK DEMO

 Per-animal feed cost tracking means every meal gets logged to the animal that ate it, with the cost of that feeder attached.
 Over time, each animal accumulates a running total.
 You can see at a glance what any animal in your rack has cost you in feed alone.

 THE RACK does this automatically.
 Every feeding you log ties to the animal and the cost.
 Your Sell page shows accumulated feed costs next to each listed animal.
 Sales HQ flags slow movers so you can see which listed animals have been eating the longest without a buyer.
-When you sell, the revenue lands next to the cost, and you can see your actual margin.
+When you sell, the revenue lands next to the cost, and you can see your margin.

 No formulas.
 No separate spreadsheet tabs.
 The data builds as you work.